Fritzss/home_nextcloud/README.md

 getsmart - monitor hdd and send alarm in TG

-expt - send alarm if TG bot was not ready
+expt - send alarm if TG bot was not ready, when will it be available.

 allow big upload file: